neighborhoods/Prefab/docs/MigrationGuide.md

  * `Neighborhoods\Prefab\Protean\Container\Builder` class has been removed.
 It is **unlikely** that you use this class directly.
 If you use it, have a look at changes on `Neighborhoods\Prefab\Prefab` which used it as well.
  * `Neighborhoods\Prefab\Prefab` requires you to set the application root directory path on it, instead of passing a protean container builder having it set.
 It is **unlikely** that you use this class directly.
 If you use it have a look at changes on the `bin/prefab` script.

+## Improvements

+Until Prefab 8.6 the template for the Handler's was converting repository exceptions into `SearchCriteriaBuilderException`.

+Check if your handler code is based on the template.
+If so please modify it according to [this commit](https://github.com/neighborhoods/Prefab/commit/303c343bae81e01247b7fcb3d0e0ce2a47b19541).